ibelalov/DefensiveDGR/README.md

 * scipy 1.6.2
 * pandas 1.3.2

-This programs should be installed system-wide
+This programs should be installed system-wide:

 * prodigal 2.6.3
 * chips from EMBOSS:6.6.0.0